bloock/bloock-identity-managed-api/README.md

    file:dbname?mode=memory&cache=shared&_fk=1
    ````

-   In this format, 'dbname' represents the name of your SQLite database.
+   In this format, `dbname` represents the name of your SQLite database.
 The API will create an in-memory SQLite database with this name.

 If you already have an existing database infrastructure and want to use it with the Bloock Identity Managed API, you have the flexibility to provide your custom database connection string.

-**Variable: BLOOCK_DB_CONNECTION_STRING**
+`Variable: BLOOCK_DB_CONNECTION_STRING`

-The API provides a configuration variable called **'BLOOCK_DB_CONNECTION_STRING'** that allows you to specify your own database connection string independently of the way you run the API.
+The API provides a configuration variable called `BLOOCK_DB_CONNECTION_STRING` that allows you to specify your own database connection string independently of the way you run the API.
 Whether you run the API as a Docker container or as a standalone application, you can always set this variable to point to your existing database server.

 ---